 Ep #105: Why Interdisciplinary Teamwork Matters

-We talk a lot about the role of a Nurse Practitioner, but the truth is, we never truly work alone in healthcare.
-No matter what kind of Nurse Practitioner you are, you likely work alongside hospitalists, nurses, case managers, social workers, specialists, and ancillary staff.
+We talk a lot about the role of a nurse practitioner, but the truth is, in healthcare we almost never work alone.
+No matter what kind of nurse practitioner you are, you’re likely part of an interdisciplinary team in healthcare, which includes hospitalists, nurses, case managers, social workers, specialists, and ancillary staff.

 What You Will Discover:

-• What an interdisciplinary team means.
+– What an interdisciplinary team in healthcare means.

-• How, as Nurse Practitioners, we never truly work alone.
+– How, as nurse practitioners, we never truly work alone.

-• Why working as part of a team matters.
+– Why working as part of a team matters.

-• How to act as an effective part of an interdisciplinary team.
+– How to act as an effective part of an interdisciplinary team.

 Featured on the Show